melonwan/denseReg/readme.md

 - opencv >= 2.4 (optional, for cpu visualization)

 ## Data Preparations:
 Download the datasets, create soft links for them to [exp/data](./exp/data) and run data/$dataset.py to create the TFRecord files.
-Details is described in [here](./exp/data).
+Details is described [here](./exp/data).

 ## Usage:
 Both training and testing function is provided by >model/hourglass\_um\_crop\_tiny.py<.
 Here is an example: